-Short term loans are composed of unsecured loans from various banks with an average interest rate of 4.25% (2021 - 4.25%).
-These loans have payment terms of 3 to 12 months (2021 - 5 to 9 months).
+Short term loans are composed of unsecured loans from various banks with an average interest rate of 4.25% in 2022 and 2021.
+These loans have payment terms of 5 to 9 months.

 Note 16 - Deposits from tenants

 This account represents non-interest bearing rental deposits from tenants equivalent to three to six months' rent which have been discounted using applicable market rates and are carried at amortized cost.
 The difference between the discounted and face value of the deposits is recognized as deferred lease income.
 Deferred lease income is amortized on a straight-line basis over the lease term and is recognized in profit or loss as additional rent income.
 Interest is accreted on the deposits from tenants using the effective interest rate method and is recognized as additional interest expense in profit or loss.